How to Navigate ADA Compliance and Website Accessibility Lawsuits

 Walmart

 Walmart has faced numerous lawsuits in the last few years.
 In 2018, the company was sued by three blind residents from Maryland and the National Federation of the Blind.
-The lawsuit cited a lack of accessibility in self-checkout kiosks for blind or visually impaired customers.
+The lawsuit cited a lack of accessibility in self-checkout kiosks for blind or visually impaired users.

 The company faced another lawsuit in 2021 when Tyrone Thompson filed a lawsuit in California claiming Walmart’s website was not compliant with WCAG standards, including HTML issues, poor keyboard navigation, improper link labeling, and more.